briandfoy/briandfoy.github.io/_posts/2013-02-16-perl-people-society-mobs.md

 Now that you've figured out who the ad is trying to reach, what is the ad trying to get you to do?
 That is, in all of this, there is a particular sort of person, a particular message, and a desired behavior.
 The location, time, and manner of the message is specifically chosen to select the particular sort of person.

-Beyond that, the ad might be targetted at you but designed to affect the behavior of someone else.
+Beyond that, the ad might be targeted at you but designed to affect the behavior of someone else.
 Is the ad aspirational, creating a brand that only a few can afford but all can recognize?
 Your recognition, even when you aren't a customer, might add to the value of the actual customer.
 The advertisement might be there just for you to know something instead of doing something.

 ## On to Perl